 § 3166.
-Disposal of Surplus Items (Also Outlined in Section 1517)
+Disposal of Surplus Items

 Surplus property is defined as any unnecessary, obsolete or excess supplies, materials, tools, vehicles, equipment or furniture that has been replaced or retired due to damage, age or change in District's standards and/or specifications.
+Please refer to Section 1511 Surplus Materials Property.